 "The Deer Hunter" is a story about three steel mill workers who serve the United States in the Vietnam War.
-Sounds interesting enough and while the film does have all of the necessary elements of good film, it's assembled in such a way that it undermines the film's ability to be compelling.
-Had the director, Michael Cimino, used the harrowing Vietnam experiences the three friends experienced as a flashback with the present day being where they're toiling away by night in a gritty steel mill, drowning their collective sorrows and memories of The War in the morning in the local watering hole, perhaps then "The Deer Hunter" would have made at least some sense.
+Sounds interesting enough and while the film does have all of the necessary elements of good film, it's assembled in such a way that it completely undermines the film's ability to be truly compelling.

-If "The Deer Hunter" has anything going for it, aside from Vilmos Zsigmond absolutely gorgeous cinematography and a fabulous cast that also included Meryl Streep and the late, great, John Cazale, it was the casting of a 1959 Cadillac Series 62 coupe as the car that Michael, portrayed by Robert DeNiro, drove.
-I'm ambivalent about '59's, however, cast as it was in "The Deer Hunter", no other car could have fit the role so perfectly.
+If "The Deer Hunter" had anything going for it, aside from Vilmos Zsigmond's wonderful cinematography, it had a legendary cast that included a 1959 Cadillac Series 62 coupe.
+I'm ambivalent about '59 Cadillac's at best, however, cast as it was in "The Deer Hunter", no other car could have fit the role so perfectly.
 Assuming that Cimino was attempting to symbolize with it what I think he was attempting to symbolize.
 Again, with "The Deer Hunter" you never know.